Bifocal Reading Glasses

 As the great Ben Franklin aged he began to have difficulty seeing both at a distance and up-close.
 After he grew weary of swapping two pairs of glasses to address his near and far sight, he developed a technique to incorporate the lenses of both types of glasses into a single frame.
 The up-close lens was placed at the bottom for reading while the distance lens was placed at the top to allow for quick glances at distance subjects.

-From D’Armate’s invention through Franklin’s refinement to today, the design and function of glass frames has greatly evolved.
+From D’Armate’s invention through Franklin’s refinement to today, the design and function of eyeglass frames has greatly evolved.
 Early eyeglasses required being held in place by hand or a with pressure on the nose (the “pince-nez”).
 From these inconvenient designs Girolamo Savonarola implemented eyepieces which were held in place by material pulled over the wearer’s head and secured by a hat.
 Sound awkward?
 Indeed.
 Thankfully, British optician Edward Scarlett devised the modern method of temple arms passing over the ears in 1727.

 While we all know these as the de facto style of eyeglasses today, in fact it took some time for them to become the standard.
 Many earlier styles, as well as lorgnettes, maintained popularity through the 18th century and even into the early 19th century.
 Read more about bifocals history: The History of Bifocal Reading Glasses